Michel Zitron: Early life

-Zitron was born to a Romani father and a Finnish mother, and grew up in Tensta, Stockholm.
+Zitron was born to a Finnish-Romani father and a Finnish mother, and grew up in Tensta, Stockholm.
 He attended a Finnish-language school until he was 12 years old.

 Music career

 2018: VCATION

 On 27 July 2018, Michel Zitron along with John Martin launch a new music project called "VCATION".
 This was followed by the duo's debut single under this name entitled "Lay Low".
 Their second single, "When We Went Gold", was released on 21 September 2018.
 VCATION's first song of 2019 was released on 18 January and was called "Whiskey and Cola".